MicheleBianchi02/MoneyTracker/src/moneytracker/infrastructure/exchange_rate_provider/docs/output.md

 take the preceding days.
 Those case are ignored since there are few of them and can't be done easly (how to handle future currencies withdrawal?).

+There is another problem that can occour.
+It happen when asking for the currency ISK.
+From 2008 to 2019 the data are not available (unavailable also on the official web page).
+So, we choose to ignore this currency since it represent a limited amount of transactions.

 It is set a minimum date, for which the exchange rate will not be required to the API but will be marked as not available.
-This date is 2000-01-01.
-Some exchange rate may not exist also for date above this limit.
-For example consider the BGN, rate are available from 2000-07-19 (see: https://data.ecb.europa.eu/currency-converter).
+This date is 2001-01-01.
+2001 has been chosen instead of 2000, because some currency were not available in that date.
+For example consider BGN, rate are available from 2000-07-19 (see: https://data.ecb.europa.eu/currency-converter).
 In this case there can be two things happening when requiring a date below that date:

 - If another currency is required for which exchange rate are available past 2000-07-19